 Farm Hounds website says their rawhide roll is their longest-lasting chew, but neither of my dogs really loved it.
 That did make it last longer – it took them a few days to get around to it.
 At first I was bummed, but long-lasting is really what I wanted!

 The jerky treats are also too big and too nutrient-dense to work well as training treats.

 Unfortunately, this means many Farm Hounds treats fall into a weird middle ground for treat durability.
 They’re not quick training treats, nor are they all long-lasting chews.

 Overall, I really liked Farm Hounds treats.
 I’d certainly get them again.

 I found they’re really good as a topper for meals or a high-value reward for recall exercises.

 You can read all about Farm Hounds FAQ on their website.
-But take it from Maya the Lab, Barley the Border Collie, and Kayla the dog trainer – Farm Hounds treats are worth it!
+But take it from Maya the Lab, Barley and Niffler the Border Collies, and Kayla the dog trainer – Farm Hounds treats are worth it!